uniQIndividual/zstd-jsonl-filter/README.md

 ### Memory

-Stream decompression drastically reduces the memory usage, however the number of spawned threads and their respective write buffer request 100 MB each by default.
-These could add up to a few gigabytes though in practice you can stay far below that for strong filter ratios.
-It depends on how large these buffers grow simultaneously.
-You can change all these parameters in the config.
+Stream decompression drastically reduces the memory usage.
+For my test set the usage sits around 300 MB.
+However the exact value depends on several factors like the size of a single line in your decompressed file.

 ### I/O

 Although zstd-jsonl-filter is usually CPU bound when reading from an NVMe, that can quickly change for other sources.
 Reading from network storage or hard drives can be a bottleneck.
 You can set ``max_threads`` to change the number of simultaneous file operations if that impacts your source medium.

 Write speeds depend on how many entries are filtered, your storage speed and if compression is used.
-By default zstd-jsonl-filter writes to a 100 MB buffer which you can adjust as needed.
+By default zstd-jsonl-filter writes to a 4 KiB buffer which you can adjust as needed.

 # Donate